Skip to main content

 SEMGREP_REPO_NAME

 Set SEMGREP_REPO_NAME to create a repository name when scanning with a CI provider that Semgrep doesn't provide explicit support for.
-For hyperlinks and PR comments to work, this name should be the same as your repository name understood by your CI provider.
+For hyperlinks and PR comments to work, this name should be the same as the repository name understood by your CI provider.

 Within a Bash environment: